Mbialowas10/MobileDev/docs/kotlin/functions/fun.md

 ## Lambda Expressions

-Let's pretent we want to lowercase all characters in a string.
-This could be useful if we want to standarize form input.
+Suppose we want all lowercase characters in a string.
+This could be useful e.g. if we want to standarize form input.
 ```kotlin
 fun lowerCaseInput(text:String): String {
     return text.lowercase()